 Finally, somebody in Washington is talking about eliminating baseline budgeting.

-I think all of that's gonna be good for the economy.
+I think all of that's going to be good for the economy.

-And what you know, if Donald Trump spends two hours when he becomes president just getting rid of regulations, burdensome regulations, well, that's gonna probably unleash half of America's energy problems right there.
+And if Donald Trump spends two hours when he becomes president just getting rid of regulations, burdensome regulations, well, that's going to probably unleash half of America's energy problems right there.

-I don't even think he's gonna need a whole lot of legislation to move towards energy independence.
+I don't even think he's going to need a whole lot of legislation to move towards energy independence.

 And then we'd have the added bonus of creating jobs and producing more than we need and selling it to Western Europe so they're not so reliant on Vladimir Putin.